 Why Kale Is Good For Dogs

-Many still do.
 After all, kale is full of healthy nutrients.
-It’s a good source of …
+It’s a good source of fiber, vitamins C. K and E, iron, calcium, potassium and magnesium.

-To try and stabilize themselves, free radicals interact with other molecules.
+To stabilize themselves, free radicals interact with other molecules.
 This can damage proteins, DNA and other cells.
 And eventually this damage will lead to diseases like …

-Antioxidants stabilize free radicals and stop them from reacting with cells and DNA.
+Antioxidants stabilize free radicals and stop them from reacting with your dog’s cells and DNA.

 Carotenoids are plant pigments.
 They’re responsible for the colors red, orange and yellow in plants, algae, bacteria and fungi.
-Yellow daffodils, red tomatoes, even the warm hues of autumn leaves.
+Yellow daffodils, red tomatoes, even the warm hues of autumn leaves, are full of carotenoids.
 They’re also one of the reasons the reason flamingos, salmon and shrimp who eat foods rich in these compounds are pink.

 Carotenoids are rich in antioxidants that protect your dog from free radicals.